 From Avignon a full day-trip of Provence, a guided hike in the Calanques, Luberon hilltop villages, and the Gorges du Verdon and Lavender fields.

-Day 1 South of France Itinerary: Arrival Aix-en-Provence
+Day 1 Provence France Itinerary: Arrival Aix-en-Provence

 Stay: Aix-en-Provence